-We can explain how the epistemic logic can prove that mathematic can and should be an empirical science that support and develop all our knowledge of reality and of ourselves.
+We can explain how epistemic logic can prove that mathematics can and should be an empirical science that supports and develops all our knowledge of reality and of ourselves.

 We find that through our cognitive clash between the iconic sign of Ego and the indexical sign of non-Ego, we first become conscious of the reality that is independent and external to us:

 And what do we mean by real?
 It is a conception which we must have had when we discovered that there was an unreal, an illusion; that is, when we first correct ourselves.
 (Peirce, CP: 5.311, 1868)

-This explanation can be considered a philosophical proof of the existence of something external that is independent of the way we initially present it; and when we interpret the coherency of the meanings of iconic and indexical signs, we can prove our positive knowledge of this external reality (Peirce, EPI: 136–137, 1878).
+This explanation can be considered a philosophical proof of the existence of something external that is independent of the way we initially present it.
+Further, when we interpret the coherency of the meanings of iconic and indexical signs, we can prove our positive knowledge of this external reality (Peirce, EPI: #8, 136–137, 1878).